Prismatik/blog/contents/articles/vim-snippets/index.md

 blurb: How to setup Vim to use code snippets!
 ---

-Last week a colleague of mine who was watching me code asked me, why don't you use snippets?
+Last week a colleague of mine who was watching me code asked me; "why don't you use snippets"?
 It was a very good question but I'd just never given much thought to the repetition involved in writing code.
 The more I thought about it, the more I thought how many times have I written out the same `describe` or `it` block in mocha, defined a function or typed console.log!
 The answer?
 Far far too often.
 Setting up snippets is well worth the effort as the time saving in the long term will be pretty huge.

 So over the last couple of days I've spent some time investigating how to get snippets up and running in vim and also configuring them.
-Here's how to get it up and running in your vim...
+Here's how it's done on OS X:

 ### Prerequisites